erdnaxe/ghostream/README.md

 Features:

 -   WebRTC playback with a lightweight web interface.
+-   SRT stream input, supported by FFMpeg, OBS and Gstreamer.
 -   Low-latency streaming, sub-second with web player.
 -   Authentification of incoming stream using LDAP server.